What Are The Warning Signs of Deep Vein Thrombosis?

 Also commonly referred to as deep vein thrombosis, DVT occurs when a blood clot forms in one or more of the deep veins in a patient's body.
-Note that this usually happens in the legs, which is typically characterized by leg pain and/or swelling.
-It can also occur with no other symptoms, however and it can be potentially fatal if you're not careful.
+Note that this usually happens in the legs and is typically characterized by leg pain and/or swelling.
+It can also occur with no other symptoms, however, and it can be potentially fatal if you're not careful.

 Complications of DVT

 As stated, the biggest potential complication associated with DVT is absolutely a pulmonary embolism.
 This is a potentially life-threatening complication, which is why it's important to get immediate medical attention if you have any of the signs or symptoms associated with a pulmonary embolism.